 Only around 9% of adults have paid for financial advice in the last two years, and research on the FCA website shows that most people approaching retirement still don’t have a clear plan for how they’ll use their pension.

-This gap, between what people need and what they’re able to access, is exactly why the Financial Conduct Authority (FCA) and the government are introducing a new form of financial advice called Targeted Support.
+This gap, between what people need and what they’re able to access, is exactly why the Financial Conduct Authority (FCA) and the government introduced a new form of financial advice called Targeted Support.

 In this article we’ll cover: